-(3) The Denton Creek Regional Wastewater System is scheduled to price and delivery Series 2020 refunding bonds by November 5, 2020 to refund all or a portion of that system's Series 2009 and Series 2011 bonds.
-Balances excludes refunded bonds.
+(3) The Red Oak Creek Regional Wastewater System is schedule to price and deliver Series 2021 refunding bonds by

+November 4, 2021 to refund all or a portion of the system's Series 2011 bonds.
+Balance includes the Series 2021 refunding bonds and excludes refunded bonds.